MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

     _The predictive experiment_

 1. To create a Web service that you can call to perform predictive analytics, click **RUN** once more.
-After the run completes, click the **DEPLOY WEB SERVICE** button followed by **Deploy Web Service [Classic]** to deploy the Web service.
+After the run completes, click the **DEPLOY WEB SERVICE** button to deploy the Web service.

     ![Deploying the Web service](Images/deploy-web-service.png)